Thursday, September 14, 2017

 But if you prefer texture - chewy bits of oats with your fresh berries and bananas then steel cut oats is the way to go.

-SERVES 2 (one mama bear sized 1/3 and one papa bear sized 2/3)
+Cook day of - SERVES 2 (one mama bear sized 1/3 and one papa bear sized 2/3)

 Before you go to bed add: